gridpocket/project-iostack/meter_gen/README.md

 	...

 # Information
 This meter generator use a locations.json file to add city information.
-This locations.json file is a copy of data base from a french site? (<a href="http://sql.sh/736-base-donnees-villes-francaises">src</a>)
+This locations.json file is a copy of data base from a french site (<a href="http://sql.sh/736-base-donnees-villes-francaises">src</a>)
+Number of users: 1 -> 1000000
+Type of consumption: gas / electric / mixed

+Consumption is calculated by differents parameters:
+	-Time (4 possibilities (00h -> 06h, 06h -> 9h, 9h > 17h, 17h -> 00h))
+	-Days (2 possibilities (working day or weekend)) -Season (2 possibilities (Hot season, Cold Season)) -Size of accommodations (4 possibilites (20m², 50m², 70m², 100m²))
+	-Type of Consumption (2 possibilities (Gas or Electric))

 The meter_gen application is open source, free to modify and to be used for all non-commercial and commercial purposes.

-Contributors : Guillaume Pilot, Filip Gluszak César Carles - GRIDPOCKET SAS - IOStack project 2016
+Contributors : Guillaume Pilot, Filip Gluszak, César Carles - GRIDPOCKET SAS - IOStack project 2016